justinethier/cyclone/docs/Garbage-Collector.md

 TODO: needed? should this just be part of the collector trace section?

-### Handshakes

 ## Mutator Functions

 Each mutator calls the following functions to coordinate with the collector.

 ### Create

-The `gc_alloc` function is called by a mutator to allocate memory on the heap for an object.
-This is generally only done during a minor GC as each object is relocated to the heap.
+This function is called by a mutator to allocate memory on the heap for an object.
+This is generally only done during a minor GC when each object is relocated to the heap.

 ### Update